 Sole introduces the Sole E20 elliptical as a budget alternative to their higher priced models.
-Available exclusively through Sears stores.
+Available exclusively through Sears and Dick's stores.

 The E20 is a solid elliptical that Sole has developed for fans of their light commercial elliptical machines who can't afford their more expensive models.
 While this is a low end entry for Sole, it retains most of the features that make their ellipticals a pleasure to work out on, including the oversized, articulating foot pedals with a slight, 2% inward slope.
 These features reduce the risk of tendon injury or numbness in the toes during rigorous workouts.